-Calgarians for Heritage Districts is an advocacy group focused on educating government and the public about Calgary’s remarkable Heritage Districts.
+Calgarians for Heritage Districts is an advocacy group focused on educating government and the public about Calgary’s potential Heritage Districts.
 We advocate for the creation of new ways to identify, manage, protect and celebrate them through policy, legislation and creative new tools and incentives.

 Here are just a few of the many ways that Heritage Districts provide value.